PixelPlayzXD/CustomItem/README.md

 #                                      |___/

 world:
-  enabled: "false" # If The Custom Item Is Given To A Player Joining a Specific World
+  enabled: "false"  # Enable if the custom item is given only for a specific world
-  name: "world" # Name Of The World
+  name: "world"     # Name of the world

-# Maximum 9 Items Supported
+# Maximum 9 items supported

 item1:
   enabled: "true"
-  # eg: ACACIA_DOOR , COMPASS
+  # Example items: ACACIA_DOOR, COMPASS, etc.
-  Item: "EMERALD" # Name Of The Item Without Space
+  Item: "EMERALD"         # Name of the item (no spaces)
-  SlotNumber: 1 # Slot Number 1 - 9
+  SlotNumber: 1           # Slot number (1-9)
-  ItemName: "&aSERVER SELECTOR" # Name you want to give the item
+  ItemName: "&aSERVER SELECTOR"  # Display name for the item
   ItemLore:
     - "&fClick To"
     - "&lOpen"
-  # - "You Can Add More Lines Like This If You Want"
-  Command: "say hi" # The Command To Be Executed Without " / "
+  Command: "say hi"       # Command to execute (without the leading slash)

 item2:
   enabled: "false"